-We performed statistical analysis of lesion size with a generalized linear model (GLM).
-Within the model, we tested the fixed effects of isolate genotype, plant species (domesticated or wild), plant genotype (which is nested within species), and position of sampled leaflet (apical or basal).
-We also considered the random effects of experiment, block (nested within experiment), individual plant, and individual leaf (nested within sample plant).
-The terms for individual plant, leaf, and leaflet position did not significantly improve the model, so we omitted them from further analysis.
-Our final model also included the interaction terms of isolate by plant species, and isolate by plant genotype (nested within species).
-The final model shows that genetic variation within both the host plant and the pathogen affect lesion growth (Table R1).
-Domestication also impacted lesion formation, as shown by the significant effects of tomato genetic variation between domesticated and wild species.
-We did not find evidence for significant interaction effects between isolate and plant genotypes.
-This may have been due to the vast number of degrees of freedom, as the isolate-plant interactions contribute a large proportion of the variance in lesion size (Table R1).
+Using the individual lesion measurements, we performed statistical analysis of using a generalized linear model (GLM).
+Within the initial model, we tested effects of isolate genotype, plant species (domesticated or wild), plant genotype (which is nested within species), position of sampled leaflet (apical or basal) and an interaction of plant species by isolate were tested as fixed effects. of the effects of experiment, block (nested within experiment), individual plant, and individual leaf (nested within sample plant) were modeled as random effects.
+Using the full model, the terms for individual plant, leaf, and leaflet position did not significantly improve the model, and were omitted them from further analysis.
+The final model shows that genetic variation within both the host plant species and the pathogen significantly affect lesion growth (Table R1).
+Interestingly, the difference in domestic versus wild tomato also significantly impacted lesion formation, as shown by the significant effects of tomato genetic variation between domesticated and wild species.
+There was no evidence for significant interaction effects between isolate and plant genotypes but this term contributed the largest proportion of the variance in lesion size (Table R1).
+This lack of significance may have bbeen caused by the vast number of degrees of freedom in this term (Table R1).
+CONCLUSION

-Domestication and lesion area
+Domestication and Lesion Area

-Existing literature, largely studying qualitative resistance to biotrophic pathogens, has proposed that domestication increases susceptibility to pathogens and decreases plant genetic variation for disease resistance due to selection bottlenecks during domestication.

-In agreement with domestication theory, lesion size is slightly greater on average (18% increase) on domesticated tomato compared to wild tomato (p <2e-16, Table R1) (Figure R2).
+Comparing the domesticated and wild tomato genotypes showed that lesion size is slightly greater on (18% increase) on domesticated tomato compared to wild tomato (p <2e-16, Table R1) (Figure R2).
+This agrees with existing literature that has proposed that domestication increases susceptibility to pathogens (CITATIONS).
+While domestication is significant, it is x fold less variance than the effect of genetic variation between the individual plant genotypes (Table R1).
+Another common observation is that domestication decreases genetic variation in the domesticated germplasm in comparison to the wild germplasm due to selection bottlenecks during domestication including for tomato (CTIATIONS).

-In contrast to theory, the domesticated tomato genotypes had a wider range of average lesion formation than wild genotypes (5% to 95% interval: 2.03 cm2 range on domesticated, 1.76 cm2 range on wild).
+Interestingly in this population, the domesticated tomato genotypes had a wider range of average lesion size than wild genotypes with the 90 percentile range (95th percentile to 5th percentile) being 2.03 cm2 lesion size variation on domesticated tomato versus 1.76 cm2 variation in the wild tomato genotypes Additionally, the ordering of isolates by coefficient of variation (CV) of lesion size does not statistically differ between domesticated and wild hosts (Wilcoxon signed-rank test, V=2275, p=0.7163), indicating a lack of evidence for a domestication effect on lesion size variance (Figure R3). .
 A domestication bottleneck would lead to reduced variation for lesion size across domesticated tomato genotypes; instead we observe an increased range of lesion sizes in domesticated compared to wild tomato.
-Additionally, the ordering of isolates by coefficient of variation (CV) of lesion size does not statistically differ between domesticated and wild hosts (Wilcoxon signed-rank test, V=2275, p=0.7163), indicating a lack of evidence for a domestication effect on lesion size variance (Figure R3).
-Overall, we see evidence for a slight domestication impact on Botrytis cinerea defense, but this depends on host genotype.
+Overall, we see evidence for a slight domestication impact on average resistance to Botrytis cinerea that depends on the host genotype but there is no evidence of a phenotypic bottleneck.

-Host variation and lesion area

-Domestication does impact lesion size, but most variance is due to genetic variation in the isolate and in host plant genetics (Table R1).

-Pathogen
+Pathogen Variation